umit-iace/tool-libs/README.md

 in (hopefully) easier to use classes.
 Currently only the F4 and F7 families of microcontrollers are supported.
 The following classes are implemented:
- - Encoder - quadrature encoder support
  - gpio.h - DIO & AFIO classes encapsulating digital pins
+ - ADC::HW - ADC interface support
- - HardwareI2C - I2C interface support
+ - I2C::HW - I2C interface support
+ - TIMER::HW - support for the timer peripherals
- - HardwarePWM - support for outputting Pulse Width Modulated signals on a pin
+ - TIMER::PWM - support for outputting Pulse Width Modulated signals on a pin
+ - TIMER::Encoder - quadrature encoder support
  - HardwareSPI - SPI interface support
- - HardwareTimer - support for the timer peripherals

 # Linux
 An implementation for the Kernel backend for simulation purposes.